Fostering a Doberman Pinscher

 We normally say that someone cannot adopt the first dog they foster.

-We don't fostering to be used as a try-before-you buy for a rescue dog.
+We don't want fostering to be used as a try-before-you buy for a rescue dog.

 6. Do I need to live in Atlanta to foster a dog for you?

 You need to live in the Atlanta metro area.
-We use three different veterinary
+We use four different veterinary

-clinics for our rescue dogs - one in Marietta, one in Snellville and
+clinics for our rescue dogs - one in Marietta, one in Snellville, one in Midtown and

-one in Avondale Estates.
+one in Decatur.
 If you did need to take the dog to the veterinarian

 we would ask that you take it to one of the clinics with which we have